 Introduction

-Atrial fibrillation (AF) is the most common cardiac arrhythmia, and it increases the risk of cardiovascular events, including stroke, heart failure, and all-cause death [1-3].
-Since the prevalence of AF is significantly high in the elderly population, this population easily meets the criteria for initiation of oral anticoagulation therapy for stroke prevention [3-5].
-In contrast, the importance of AF in the young population is undervalued.
+Atrial fibrillation (AF) is the most common cardiac arrhythmia, and increases the risk of cardiovascular events, including stroke, heart failure, and all-cause death [1-3].
+Since the prevalence of AF is high in the elderly population, this population easily meets the criteria for initiation of oral anticoagulation therapy for stroke prevention when stroke risk factors such as hypertension are present [3-5].
+In contrast, the risks associated with incident AF in the younger population are under-studied.

-Although AF is relatively rare in the young population, the relative risk of death for patients with AF compared to the general population was more prominent at a younger age [6].
-Also, AF is closely associated with a higher risk of major adverse cardiovascular events, including stroke, heart failure, cardiovascular death, and all-cause death, and impairs quality of life and increases the risk of cognitive dysfunction incident dementia [3,5,7,8].
-If starting from a young age, AF could lead to lifetime-long exposure, and it would markedly increase the overall health-care burden; thus, accurately identifying modifiable risk factors and bringing more attention to primary prevention of AF would be the best approach to reduce AF-related complications in the young population.
+Although AF is relatively rare in the young population, the relative risk of death for patients with AF compared to the general population remains more prominent at a younger age [6].
+Also, AF is closely associated with a higher risk of major adverse cardiovascular events, including stroke, heart failure, cardiovascular death and all-cause death as well as impaired quality of life and higher risk of cognitive dysfunction or incident dementia [3,5,7,8].
+If AF starts from a young age, this could lead to lifetime-long exposure, markedly increasing the overall health-care burden.
+Thus, accurately identifying modifiable risk factors and directing more attention to primary prevention of AF would be the best approach to reduce AF-related complications in the young population.

-Hypertension is one of the most prevalent and well-known risk factors for AF [9,10].
+Hypertension is one of the most prevalent risk factors for AF [9,10].
 Among the young population aged 20 to 39 years, 50% of the total population had stage 1 (systolic, 130-139 mmHg; diastolic, 80-89 mmHg) or 2 (systolic ≥140 mmHg; diastolic ≥90 mmHg) hypertension in South Korea [11].
-However, especially in the young population with hypertension, the awareness, rate of utilizing treatment, and achievement rate of optimal blood pressure (BP) were lower than an older population with hypertension [12,13].
+However, disease awareness, rate of treatment utilisation, and achievement of optimal blood pressure (BP) were less common especially in the young population with hypertension when compared to an older population with hypertension [12,13].

 In a previous study, a high diastolic BP (80 to 89 mmHg) had a higher risk of incident AF compared with those with a normal diastolic BP (<80 mmHg), but a higher systolic BP (120 to 139 mmHg) and the BP ranged systolic 120-139 or diastolic 80-89 mmHg (previously defined as prehypertension) did not show significant association with the risk of incident AF in the healthy general population [14].
-Recently, the young population with stage 1 hypertension showed an increased risk of future cardiovascular disease.
-Even in subjects with stage 1 isolated systolic or diastolic hypertension (ISH and IDH), the cardiovascular risk increased than those with normal BP [15].
+Recently, the young population with stage 1 hypertension, whether stage 1 isolated systolic or diastolic hypertension (ISH and IDH), was associated with an increased risk of future cardiovascular disease compared to those with normal BP [15].
 However, there was limited data on the association between early stages of hypertension, such as stage 1 ISH or IDH, and the risk of AF, especially in the young population.

-In this study, using nationwide health screening data from the Korean National Health Insurance database, we evaluated the risk of incident AF associated with hypertension stratifying various ranges from early stages to stage 2 hypertension among young adults aged 20 to 39 years.
+In this study using nationwide health screening data from the Korean National Health Insurance database, we evaluated the risk of incident AF associated with hypertension stratifying from early stages to stage 2 hypertension among young adults aged 20 to 39 years.

 Methods